CSCfi/csc-user-guide/docs/accounts/how-to-manage-user-information.md

 1. Choose _My profile_ in the navigation menu on the left.
 1. Locate and modify the information.
 1. Click _Save_.

+!!!
+Note

+    You cannot change your username or email address.
+If your email address changes, contact servicedesk@csc.fi.